National Scientific Advice

 The final presentation and/or briefing book must be submitted electronically no later than 2-3 weeks prior to the meeting.

 For face to face and telephone conference meetings, the applicant should prepare and submit the meeting minutes to the Agency.
-These should be submitted preferably within a week following the meeting to email@example.com.
+These should be submitted preferably within a week following the meeting to Send an email.
 The minutes will be commented and when agreed, will be formally ratified by the Agency.

 Application for a written advice must be sought as described above.
 If the request is accepted, a written advice will be issued no later than 2 months following receipt of the complete documentation package.